 We offer Cultural Communities (Mana, Puente Project and Umoja), Interest Communities (Honors Project and Writing in the End Zone) and Transitional Community (Project Change).
 For more information, please visit the Learning Communities website.

 With Honors Project, students accepted into this unique interdisciplinary community will join a dedicated group of faculty and students working together to create a rich, intellectual experience at CSM.
 Students will earn honors credit in selected transfer courses by developing and successfully completing advanced research projects.
 Students are required to concurrently enroll in an Honors Project research seminar.
 Students must be accepted into the Honors Project before registering for seminars.
 For more information, contact David Laderman at email@example.com or visit the Honors Project website.

-MANA is a transfer and support program with the goal of increasing proficiency in communication skills for success in college, work, and life.
+Mana is a transfer and support program with the goal of increasing proficiency in culturally responsive communication skills for success in college, work, and life.
 The Mana program focuses on the Pacific Islander American student experience and is open to all students.
-The three primary components of the program are Ethnic Studies, Communication Studies and Academic Support.
+The three primary components of the program are Ethnic Studies, Communication Studies, and Academic Support.
 For more information, contact Finausina Tovo at firstname.lastname@example.org or visit the Mana website.

 Project Change is the first learning community to provide wrap-around student support services and direct access to postsecondary education for current and formerly incarcerated youth.
 This program unites CSM and San Mateo County community organizations together in a joint effort to help students make the transition to community college.
 For more information, contact Katie Bliss at email@example.com or visit the Project Change website.